Patrick-Cole/pygmi/_sources/autoapi/pygmi/rsense/transforms/index.rst

    PCA Calculation with using list of files in common fit.

-   :param dat: List of PyGMI Data.
+   :param flist: List of PyGMI Data.
+Can be 2D for multiple files.
-   :type dat: list of pygmi.raster.datatypes.Data.
+   :type flist: list of pygmi.raster.datatypes.Data.
    :param ncmps: Number of components to use for filtering.
 The default is None
                  (meaning all).
    :type ncmps: int or None, optional